-We decided to go out for lunch and since there were just 3 of us, we decided to take my car instead of the usual ride – my buddy’s more robust and heavy duty Toyota Unser.
-Just when I drive away from the parking lot, I heard a “thud, thud, thud” sound coming from the wheel base.
+We decided to go out for lunch and since there were just 3 of us from the office, we decided to take my car instead of the usual ride – my buddy’s more robust and heavy-duty Toyota Unser.
+Just when I drive away from the parking lot, I heard a “thud, thud, thud” sound coming from the wheelbase.
 My friends heard it too.

 At first, we thought we had a tyre punctured so my friend got down and had a quick inspection.
 The tyre looked good, so we decided to drive on.
 The sound was still there so I decided to drive slower.
 I was more worried that the sound may be coming out from wheel bearing (a problem that I faced in the past) or worst, the whole tyre coming out loose.

-So, with a “noisy” car and a hardly moved traffic, I was on the highway, imagining the worst case scenarios – tyre flying off and make the traffic jam even worst.
+So, with a “noisy” car and hardly moving traffic, I was on the highway, imagining the worst-case scenarios – tyre flying off and make the traffic jam even worst.
 All I wanted to do is to reach the house first – so I opted to take the old road to reach home.
 I can drive slower and in case anything; there is less traffic on the road.

 The lowering of the spring must have also been affected by all that moving of household things in the past when we used the car as items mover and over the years, it must have gotten lower.

 The shock absorbers in my car are rather new but coil springs are not – there is an unsettled concern when I drive over minor potholes and carry extra passengers.

 With Monroe shocks at the front and rear, I know the problem is not the shocks.
 It may be due to the mods done to fit the disc brakes but all fingers seem to be pointing to the original, worn-out coil springs.

 Checking over the internet does not really give me the right time to change the coil springs.
 According to my cousin, coil springs should be changed every 5 years (it depends on the driving style as well).